Is Heuristic Sampling Necessary in Training Deep Object Detectors?: Experiments

-\textbf{Object Detection.} Table~\ref{table7}(a) shows the results of Sampling-Free for various object detectors.
-In both lightweight and heavy backbones, we observe that the detectors with Sampling-Free always yield better accuracy than the sampling-based ones.
-Among them, the two-stage and multi-stage approaches obtain large gains, where the Sampling-Free mechanism yields $1.4\sim1.5$ AP improvements for Faster R-CNN, 1.0 AP improvements for Cascade R-CNN, respectively.
-Although the gains in one-stage and anchor-free approaches are not impressive, it still demonstrates that sampling heuristics is unnecessary in training them.
+\textit{1) Results on COCO and PASCAL VOC:} For COCO dataset, we have demonstrated that the effectiveness of Sampling-Free on ResNet-50-FPN backbone and 1$\times$ learning schedule.
+We further verify our methods on the larger backbone and the longer learning schedule.
+As shown in Table~\ref{table5}, for ResNet-101-FPN backbone, Sampling-Free still shows impressive detection accuracy improvements, which can improve Faster R-CNN and RetinaNet about 1.5 AP and 0.5 AP, respectively.
+Even with the $2\times$ learning schedule, we observe a steady increase in AP as well.

+For PASCAL VOC dataset, as shown in Table~\ref{table6}, Sampling-Free improves 0.8 mAP and 0.6 mAP for RetinaNet and Faster R-CNN, respectively.
+These results illustrate the robustness of our Sampling-Free mechanism.

+\textit{2) Comparison:} We compare Sampling-Free with existing heuristic sampling methods to illustrate our advantages.
+As the implementations of Sampling-Free and other methods may be on different platforms (\eg \texttt{maskrcnn-benchmark} vs. \texttt{mmdetection}), we mainly compare their changes in performance relative to the baseline method (Focal Loss in RetinaNet, Biased Sampling in Faster R-CNN).
+As presented in Table~\ref{table7}, compared with heuristic sampling methods, Sampling-Free has the following three advantages:

+$\bullet$ Sampling-Free achieves the best relative detection accuracy improvement, where 0.6 AP and 1.6 AP improvement are obtained in RetinaNet and Faster R-CNN, respectively.

+$\bullet$ Sampling-Free has no hyperparameters to search --- In contrast, other heuristic sampling methods have at least one hyperparameter.
+The ISR~\cite{pisa}, which is closest to us in detection accuracy, introduces 4 hyperparameters.

+$\bullet$ Sampling-Free has better versatility --- it is applicable to both one-stage and two-stage deep object detectors.

+\textit{3) Results on Adaptive Label Assignment Strategies:} To date, the state-of-the-art detection accuracy is achieved by adaptive label assignment methods~\cite{atss,paa}, where the definition of foreground/background training sample is very different from that in deep object detectors.
+To validate the effectiveness of Sampling-Free in them, we replace Focal Loss with Sampling-Free in ATSS~\cite{atss} and PAA~\cite{paa}.
+As presented in Table~\ref{table8}, we successfully verify that the state-of-the-art models of ATSS and PAA can be further improved with Sampling-Free.

-\textbf{Instance Segmentation.} As shown in Table~\ref{table7}(b) and (c), Mask R-CNN with Sampling-Free achieves 1.2 box AP and 0.7 mask AP gains.
-We visualize the detection and segmentation results in Fig.~\ref{figure5}, which shows that the Mask R-CNN with Sampling-Free exhibits better detection and segmentation results.
+\textit{4) Instance Segmentation:} Although Sampling-Free can help detectors achieve better detection accuracy, it is unknown whether detection results produced with Sampling-Free mechanism can facilitate other tasks in practice.
+Therefore, we introduce Sampling-Free into Mask R-CNN to observe whether it can achieve higher accuracy in instance segmentation.
+Note that in Mask R-CNN, the heuristic sampling method is not used in its segmentation branch, thus we only apply our Sampling-Free mechanism on the classification branch.
+As shown in Table~\ref{table9}, Mask R-CNN with Sampling-Free achieves 1.2 box AP and 0.7 mask AP gains.
+We visualize the detection and segmentation results in Fig.~\ref{figure5}, which suggests that the detection results produced with Sampling-Free can also improve the instance segmentation task.